Coffee imported by sail

 The coffee is transported in dedicated holds, guaranteeing the ideal temperature and condensation rate for its preservation.

-Our imported coffees by sailing cargo ships
+Our coffees imported by cargo sailboats

-Tolima Fabrica
+Granja Fabrica

-🆕 This high-altitude organic coffee comes from ancient varieties.
+This high-altitude organic coffee comes from ancient varieties.
 Grown by 240 indigenous families on protected terroirs, this coffee reflects the ecological commitment of these communities, offering one of the finest coffees in Colombia.

 The impact of transport